erroronline1/qualitymanagement/readme.md

 this form supports all employees to create decent orders and send the resulting table to central purchasing by mail. if inventory control / central purchase makes use of administration/ticketorder.xlsm to serve data about the current order status the module.data-file will be sucessfully imported making it searchable from within the module as well as from the home global search.

 since ordering things can be expensive for the company, orders can be registered by everyone but have to be verified by persons with respective permissions as managed in the core-drm methods. the same module serves to decrypt the generated verification code for central purchase.

+in theory orders can be piled up and verified en bloc. in practice this is one of the biggest issues using ie11 due to restricted storage space on cookies (10 kb) as opposed to decent browsers with 5 mb localstorage. if your shitty company policy deletes everything on leaving the browser this also is obviously disturbing the workflow. to be honest this system is yet to be implemented properly. once i reach an agreement with central purchasing the data structure might be overhauled to be more efficient. currently the whole order with table styling is stored instead of structured data that would save some space.

 dependencies are: the datalist of inventory regarding the shopping cart, optional datalist of current order status